googleinterns/protein-embedding-retrieval/README.md

 - Linear-Mean/Max-Pool: learnable
 - GatedConvolution: learnable and self-attentive

+### Downstream Task
+The downstream task we use to train embeddings is Pfam family classification.
+We pick an encoder and a lens and train the architecture to predict a protein's family using only its primary sequence.
+We train on 10000 families in the data set.
+We then take the embeddings from this trained model and use them to do family prediction on 1000 holdout families with KNN (using 1 neighbor).
+This test allows us to assess the extent of transfer learning by seeing how much the embeddings have learned about the holdout families from the train families.
+In theory, a perfect model would map all proteins that are members of the same family to a single vector.
+To test for this we run our KNN classification with 1 sample (where the KNN classifier only sees 1 protein per family), 5 samples, 10 samples, and 50 samples.

 ## Source Code Headers

 Every file containing source code must include copyright and license